 Fully updated to reflect the state-of-the-art in the field, each core chapter addresses one component of the model, providing step-by-step guidance, as well as helpful tips for successful application.
 To further demonstrate the utility of the MCE, this new edition includes recurring vignettes about several evaluators and clients, illustrating frequent questions and specific challenges that arise when evaluators take a collaborative approach.
 Drawing on a wide range of collaborative evaluations conducted in the business, nonprofit, and education sectors, this precise and easy-to-understand guide is ideal for students and practitioners who want to use its tools immediately.

-Liliana Rodríguez-Campos is Associate Professor and Director of the Center for Research, Evaluation, Assessment, and Measurement at the University of South Florida.
+Liliana Rodríguez-Campos is Professor and Director of the Graduate Certificate in Evaluation at the University of South Florida

-Rigoberto Rincones-Gómez is Associate Vice President for Institutional Research, Planning, and Effectiveness at Broward College.
+Rigoberto Rincones-Gómez is Associate Provost for Institutional Planning, Research, and Effectiveness at Edward Waters College.